BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 A JMS *Session* represents a single-threaded context in which messages are sent and/or received.
 They are created from `JMS Connections`_, which serve as a factory for JMS Sessions .
-Sessions themselves serve a factory for MessageProducers, MessageConsumers, QueueBrowsers and DurableSubscribers, which are the objects that JMS uses to perform the actual sending and receiving of messages (see [JMSSpec]_ for a full description).
+Sessions themselves serve a factory for `session objects`_: MessageProducers, MessageConsumers, QueueBrowsers and DurableSubscribers, which are the objects that JMS uses to perform the actual sending and receiving of messages (see [JMSSpec]_ for a full description).

 Sessions in HJB
 +++++++++++++++